Q4 2025 Altcoin Watchlist: 5 Presale Projects Likely to List (Best Wallet, Bitcoin Hyper, SUBBD, PEPENODE, SNORTER)

 Fundraising snapshot (reported): Recent promotional posts cite $4.4–5 million raised as the presale enters its final days in mid to late October 2025.

 Listing watch: Bot tokens typically launch with a DEX pool (e.g., on Raydium/Orca) and then pursue CEX exposure.
-Confirm bot uptime, anti-scam protections (honeypot checks, mint authority scanning), and whether performance claims are backed by verifiable trade logs.
+Confirm bot uptime, anti-illegal deception scheme protections (honeypot checks, mint authority scanning), and whether performance claims are backed by verifiable trade logs.

 Diligence checklist: Request a transparent fee model, a reproducible track record (addresses, PnL computed against mid), and strict permission scopes in Telegram to avoid overreaching approvals.
 Be wary of backtested claims without live-trade evidence.